google/benchmark/README.md

 Alternatively, link against the `benchmark_main` library and remove `BENCHMARK_MAIN();` above to get the same behavior.
+As with the `benchmark` library, a `benchmark::benchmark_main` CMake target is provided.

 The compiled executable will run all benchmarks by default.
 Pass the `--help` flag for option information or see the guide below.